autoplot/documentation/javadoc/org/autoplot/bookmarks/BookmarksManagerModel.md

+# org.autoplot.bookmarks.BookmarksManagerModel

-# org.autoplot.bookmarks.BookmarksManagerModelInternal model for managing a set of bookmarks.
+Internal model for managing a set of bookmarks.

-BookmarksManagerModel( )
+# BookmarksManagerModel( )

 ***